khaledkucse/org.usask.srlab.COSTERPlugin/README.md

 COSTER  supports following four features:

 1. Infer Types: Determine types or FQNs of API elements.
 We use the term type or FQN interchangeably throughout the discussion.
-2. Complete Import Statements: Add missing import statements
+2. Complete Import Statements: Add missing import statements and library
 3. Training COSTER: This enables the tool to support type inference of new APIs
 4. Evaluation: Researchers and tool developers can also use the tool to evaluate the performance of COSTER.
 This enables to compare COSTER with other type inference techniques.